Rainier Beach Community Club

 Section 2.
 A FINANCE COMMITTEE shall consist of one Trustee as committee chair, the Treasurer, and of at least one other Executive Board Member and shall have general supervision of the Club’s finances.
 The committee shall be responsible for preparing an annual tentative budget for review of the Executive Board and vote by the Club membership.
 Advisory members of the Finance Committee shall be current and past members of the Executive Board or Club members with financial expertise.
 Approval of the budget will be authorization for the Treasurer to pay those bills so long as the bills do not exceed the budgeted amount and income is as projected.
 When items arise that are not in the budget, and do not exceed $100, the Finance Committee shall authorize that expenditure.
 Any disbursement in excess of $100 requires approval of the Executive Board and in excess of $500 requires approval at a general membership meeting.
 If the expense exceeds the amount in the budget by more than 10%, or income is below projections, the Finance Committee shall recommend necessary revisions of the budget to the Club.
 Policies guiding this Committee shall be:

-Club funds from dues or fund raising shall not be spent or obligated without prior approval of the Club membership.
+Club funds from fund raising shall not be spent or obligated without prior approval of the Club membership.

 The Finance Committee shall consult with any committee or officers directly involved with changes in budget or financial planning prior to the Executive Board or regular Club meeting at which a matter is to be taken up.